LottePitcher/umbraco-admin-only-property/.github/README.md

 This package adds a new data type 'wrapper' to the Umbraco backoffice that allows you to hide a document type property from any user that is not in the specified user group(s).

+Umbraco versions supported: v10.2+, v11.x, v12.x and v13.x

 ## Installation

-Add the package to an existing Umbraco website (v10.2 or later) from Nuget:
+Add the package to an existing Umbraco website from nuget:

 `dotnet add package Our.Umbraco.Community.AdminOnlyProperty`